morinlab/tools-morinlab/README.md

-# tools-morinlab
+# Galaxy Tools Maintained by the Morin Lab

-Tool Shed repositories maintained and developed by the Morin Lab
+Tool Shed repositories maintained and developed by the Morin Lab.